Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 I thoroughly enjoyed my weekend at Camp Wildfire.
 I got to try a whole load of fun and exciting activities – who knew unicycling was for me!? – and had some great nights out at the evening parties.

-It did take me a few days to recover from the aching muscles and 3-day cumulative hangover, but the pain was certainly worth the fun.
+It took me a few days to recover from the aching muscles and 3-day cumulative hangover, but the pain was certainly worth the fun.

 I think it’s safe to say that I’ll be returning to Camp Wildfire again one day, with many of my friends in tow.